tamasseller/roll/INTERNALS.md

  Serialization
  -------------

- The serialization part of the solution utilizes a strongly typed data representation, meaning that it defines an abstract (language independent) data type system where each message has an associated type that defines its logical structure and the corresponding serialization rules.
+ The part of the solution that is responsible for serialization utilizes a strongly typed data representation.
+It defines an abstract (source language independent) data type system where each message has an associated type that defines its logical structure and the corresponding serialization rules.

- The structure of the data is represented at the endpoints in a source language specific way, that can be different on each end.
-Only the serialization type system needs to harmonized with the supported source languages not each of language with all others.
+ The structure of the data is represented at the endpoints in a source language specific way, that can be different on each end of a connection and an abstract data type may have multiple possible source language counterparts.
+This means that only the serialization type system needs to harmonized with the supported source languages not each language with all of the others.

  ```dot
  digraph G